The Compassion of the Lord

 Making the Purchase

-The last time we were looking at washing machines, we did our research and then found a helpful sales assistant.
-He was like an encyclopedia of washing machines.
+And knowing isn’t buying.
+The last time we were looking at washing machines, we found a helpful sales assistant who was like an encyclopedia.
 “This one,” he said with a rather nasal voice, “rotates with twenty-three minutes of agitation; and this one has the cork-screw spindle, but it does not have the automatic temperature gauge.”

-We began talking with him, and eventually he told us that he didn’t own a washing machine himself because he lived on his own, had plenty of socks, and went to the laundry once every month.
+We began talking with him, and eventually he told us that he didn’t own a washing machine himself because he lived on his own and went to the laundry once a month.
 He knew all about the products but had never bought one himself.
 To make matters worse, we didn’t buy the washing machine either!

 Maybe that is where you are spiritually.
 You have learned many things about Jesus, but what He offers has not yet become yours.
 Knowing isn’t buying.